BDC Hamburger Icon

 How to calculate cash flow

-To calculate your business’s cash flow, you add or subtract differences in your net income based on information from your balance sheet and income statement.
-The adjustments are made to revenue, expenses and credit transactions because net income includes noncash items.
-These are methods used to calculate cash flow.
+To calculate your business’s cash flow, start by adjusting your net income using information from your balance sheet and P&L statement.
+Adjustments are made to account for noncash items included in net income, such as revenue, expenses and credit transactions.

 Direct cash flow method

-Group cash transactions by type:
+You’ll group cash transactions by type:

-• Operating cash flow: Cash received from customers, cash paid to suppliers and for other operating expenses, such as salaries, rent and raw materials:
+• Operating cash flow: Cash received from customers, cash paid to suppliers and other operating expenses, such as salaries, rent and raw materials:

 • Cash received from customers = Sales + decrease or – increase in AR